bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Zoom the above pic for more information.

-Given the scale of The World, The Earth is almost non-existent !?
+**Given the scale of The World, The Earth is almost non-existent !?**

+Arguably the most important question one can ask:

-Q) What is the Purpose of The World?
-Is there any intention behind The World?
+**Q) What is the Purpose of The World?**

 I am curious about Value Creation and Money.